jschrier/blog/_posts/2023-11-25-Novels-about-National-Laboratories.md

 Tags: literature reading science
 ---

 Campus novels about academic life are so common.
-But what about novels that are set at national laboratories (in which, the lab is itself a type of character).
-Excluded are biographies, etc. **A few good ones I have read...**
+But what about novels that are set at national laboratories (in which, the lab is itself a type of character)?  **A few good ones I have read...**

 # Livermore